 Below, we’ve outlined an example of a concise and effective LinkedIn summary:

 Evidently, it can be an effective tool for driving sales.
 However, you’ll notice that many people leave it blank.
 It’s not one of the fields that LinkedIn makes you fill in.
-Yet it’s essential if you’re trying to attract prospects on LinkedIn.
+Yet it’s essential if you’re trying to attract prospects on LinkedIn and improve your LinkedIn Social Selling (SSI) Index.
+Your LinkedIn SSI depicts how good you’re at establishing your brand and nurturing relationships.

 What are the Benefits of a LinkedIn Summary

 When implemented correctly, a strong LinkedIn summary can bring a host of benefits.
-When you’re using it as part of your lead generation efforts, it can give you an immediate edge when securing new business.
+When you’re using it as part of your lead generation efforts, it can give you an immediate edge.
 There are several reasons for this:

 - You can attract attention.
-Whether it’s key metrics about your performance or details on what your business or service, these headline facts and figures can be front and center.
+Whether it’s key metrics about your performance or details on what your business or service is, these headline facts and figures can be front and center.

 - You can promote your unique selling points.
 By outlining what differentiates you from other sales teams and professionals, you can stand out from the crowd.